 If you are in VLSI design, you most likely have heard or learned about AMBA protocols.
 AMBA has evolved over years to meet the needs of state-of-the-art SoC designs and future IC developments.
 AMBA protocols are open-standard and can be downloaded from the Arm website after free registration.
 This article gives you an overview of various AMBA specifications.
 You can download the specifications from the Arm website and learn about these chip design protocols in more depth.

-Filed Under: Tech Articles, What Is
+Filed Under: ARM, Tech Articles, What Is